Association for Music in International Schools

+The association's acronym AMIS is also the French word amis, which means friends.
+This was an intended naming choice by its founders.

-AMIS Festivals
+AMIS festivals

-Once a year, there is a festival for each of the different categories.
-(See Festival Categories for list).
-Each festival is hosted by an AMIS Membership school, rotating between them yearly.
-To qualify for band, strings, and all High School auditions, students must audition by recordings, which are judged by a blind panel of music educators.
-Middle School Choir auditions are conducted by each participating school's teacher.
-The successful students travel to the host school and participate in the practice days and the final concert.
-The format is usually: travel Wednesday, rehearse Thursday-Saturday, concert Saturday evening, travel home Sunday.

-AMIS' member schools mainly lie in Europe and Asia, with some participants in Africa (although at the moment there is one membership school that participates in festivals and hails from Central America).
-Founded in London, AMIS slowly grew across Western Europe and now has many festivals reserved only for Asian schools.
+AMIS Holds multiple festivals annually between its member schools.

 Festivals are conducted in English, though due to the participants coming from within international school populations, most students (and many teachers) speak multiple languages.
-Concert repertoires always include multiple languages; and concert speeches and introductions are usually held in the (festival's) host country's language in addition to English.
-(For example: The 2014 European Middle School Honor Girls’ Choir, hosted in Stavanger, Norway, had concert services conducted in Norwegian as well as English.)
+Concert speeches and introductions are usually held in the (festival's) host country's language in addition to English.

+Member schools

+AMIS' member schools mainly lie in Europe and Asia, although there have been festivals added in both Africa and Latin America in the past five years and those regions are thriving.
+Founded in London, AMIS spread across Western Europe and now has many festivals reserved only for Asian schools.

 Conductors

 AMIS selects a different conductor for each festival.
 Often, conductors are teachers in international schools who are well respected and recommended by their peers.
 At the high school level, the Association contracts premiere conductors from around the world.